Welcome to Marlborough St Mary's CE Primary School

 Non prescription medicines are not allowed in school under any circumstances.

 School Nurse – Our school nurse visits regularly.
 Part of her role is to conduct routine eye tests, weighing and measuring.
 She can also give support with routines with eating, sleeping and toileting.
+Please click here for more information about the Wiltshire School Nursing Service.

 FAMILY SUPPORT ADVISOR SERVICE: